 Find your state’s small-estate threshold and the procedure to skip probate.

-Most U.S. states allow heirs to settle a modest estate with a sworn affidavit instead of full probate.
+Most U.S. states let heirs settle a modest estate with a sworn affidavit instead of full probate.
 We document the threshold, the form, and the court for each of the 50 states and the District of Columbia.

 Browse by state